benthedeveloper/brewhelper/README.md

 # Brewhelper

 An app to help you with your homebrew.
+This web app is built using Ember.

 ## Prerequisites